Updated: Aug 11, 2022

 Do you already know your unique dietary triggers?
-Have you ruled out diet as a cause of your IC symptoms?
+Have you ruled out diet as a cause of your interstitial cystitis symptoms?
 Are you looking for some other cause that could be leading to your symptoms?

 I may have an answer for you.